ISISComputingGroup/ibex_developers_manual/Omron-FINS.md

 # Configuration

+In order to run this IOC and talk to the real PLC, you need to have the correct instrument specific `FINS_01.cmd` in `configurations/fins`.
+In thr IBEX GUI, make sure to set the two macros for the FINS IOC, PLC_IP and PLC_NODE.
+PLC_IP refers to the IP address of the PLC, and the node is a FINS protocol application layer specific address.
+By default, it corresponds to the last byte of the IP address, but for some FINS PLCs this is not the case.

+For running the IOC for testing, see below.

 ## Testing the FINS IOC in the Ioc Test Framework

 In contrast to the normal operation of a FINS PLC, the instrument specific `FINS_01.cmd` file that should be used for the IOC Tests for a FINS PLC should be placed in an instrument specific folder in [`ioc\master\FINS\exampleSettings`](https://github.com/ISISComputingGroup/EPICS-ioc/tree/master/FINS/exampleSettings).
 This cmd file should have the appropriate finsUDPInit calls for devsim or recsim, as detailed below, and also the usual `dbLoadRecords` call to load the instrument specific db.